 Schedules, Personal Safety

-- We have a normal life that includes jobs/business, children and their activities, home and property needs, church and other responsibilities in addition to caring for our puppies and dogs.
+- We have a normal life that includes jobs/business, children and their activities, home and property needs, church and other responsibilities.
+This is in addition to caring for our puppies and dogs.
 Our daily lives are very busy and accommodating the many requests we receive from strangers to come by and visit just isn’t possible.
-This is why visiting is reserved only for those who have deposits on a particular litter and only after puppies are 7 weeks of age and the risk or illness or injury greatly decreased.
+Visiting is reserved only for those who have deposits on a particular litter and only after puppies are 7 weeks of age and the risk or illness or injury greatly decreased.

 - Inviting perfect strangers into our home is a risk.
-We enjoy meeting the families who have reserved a puppy, once the puppies are old enough to safely be visited.
+Once the puppies are old enough to be visited, we enjoy meeting the families who have reserved a puppy.
 It’s a totally different situation to receive an email from a random stranger who is passing through asking to come by and see our dogs.
 Not only is this a risk to personal safety, but it would also compromise our home environment, which we appreciate and love and want to protect.
 Our home is not a store front open to strangers.
 It is a home.

 We realize many families want reassurance that we are what we say we are.
 There are many ways for this to happen before you are able to come personally visit the litter you are receiving a puppy from.
 There are several online forums where you can post asking about us.
 We have many references on our website.
 Our veterinarian knows us well and you can contact them for a reference.
 Hopefully our policy is one you will view as being responsible and a reflection of being a quality breeder who cares about our puppies and our purchasing families.